All-domain Anomaly Resolution Office: Organization and remit

+Reports

 2022 joint ODNI report

 The office and ODNI released an 11-page unclassified report on January 12, 2022, prompted by a law that says ODNI must submit a report to Congress yearly.
 The report covered 247 new UAP sightings going back to March 2021, as well as 119 events before that date that had not been previously examined.
-The report indicated that there had been "510 UAP reports as of 30 August.
-2022", which was an increase on the previous number of encounters referred to the office.
+The report indicated that there had been "510 UAP reports as of 30 August 2022", which was an increase on the previous number of encounters referred to the office.
 The report indicated there had been no evidence of aliens.

 The report noted that out of the 366 new reports submitted, after initial analysis, about half were found to have common explanations, e.g., uncrewed aircraft, balloons, and clutter.
 The report indicated that there should be assumptions made about multiple factors that could affect observations of UAPs, including illumination, weather and the accuracy of the interpretation of sensor data, and that a select number of reports submitted may relate to irregularities of the operator or the equipment.

 Out of the 366 reports, 171 remained uncharacterized.
 The report noted that some of these uncharacterized UAPs appear to have demonstrated unusual flight characteristics or performance capabilities and that these reported incidents required further analysis.

 Input for the report was sought or supplied from various bodies, including NASA, the Federal Aviation Administration, the National Oceanographic and Atmospheric Administration, and the Department of Energy.
 The report notes that most of the sightings were made to the office by U.S. Navy and U.S. Air Force personnel, reporting them through their official channels.
 The report also noted that some of the cases could be as a result of sensors not working correctly.